“It would have to be someone smarter than me to lock in a profit because I sure wouldn’t know how to do it right now.”

 “The ag industry, like a lot of industries, goes through cycles,” said Nathaniel Watts, vice president of credit agriculture underwriting at Farm Credit Mid America.
 Downturns are expected, he said, but they also demand quick operational changes.
 “When market conditions are down, producers must quickly adapt and manage their costs,” he told Ambrook Research.

-Watts said Farm Credit has already asked its financial offers to help vulnerable customers find their breakeven and proactively reduce expenses to meet it.
+Watts said Farm Credit has already asked its financial officers to help vulnerable customers find their breakeven and proactively reduce expenses to meet it.

 The price drops are so severe that breakeven may be the best some farmers can hope for.
 For example, once you account for land rental costs, Illinois farmers will be losing money this year, said Brittney Goodrich, an agriculture economist who studies risk at the University of Illinois.
 And Illinois is typically one of the more profitable corn and soybean states in the U.S., since it has fewer irrigation costs.
 “I would say other corn and soybean-producing states are going to be hurting even worse,” Goodrich said.